 Switzer is a tiny town located in the state of West Virginia.
 With a population of 593 people and just one neighborhood, Switzer is the 186th largest community in West Virginia.

-Switzer is a blue-collar town, with 63.33% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Switzer, you'll notice that it is more blue-collar than most other communities in America.
+63.33% of Switzer’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Switzer is a town of transportation and shipping workers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Switzer who work in office and administrative support (36.67%), sales jobs (0.00%), and personal care services (0.00%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Switzer has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Switzer has few renters and college students.
 But the biggest reason it is quieter in Switzer than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Switzer may be for you.